Blaizzy/mlx-embeddings/docs/Formula-Cookbook.md

 end
 ```

-Components can also be declared only for specific macOS versions or version ranges.
+Components can also be declared for specific macOS versions or version ranges.
 For example, to declare a dependency only on High Sierra, nest the `depends_on` call inside an `on_high_sierra` block.
 Add an `:or_older` or `:or_newer` parameter to the `on_high_sierra` method to add the dependency to all macOS versions that meet the condition.
 For example, to add `gettext` as a build dependency on Mojave and all macOS versions that are newer than Mojave, use:

 ```ruby
 on_mojave :or_newer do